 Should a death result from a slip and fall, the family may have the option of pursuing a wrongful death case.
 It will offer compensation for a lifetime of lost wages, companionship, and other services, such as child care that the decedent would have provided had they not died.

-Finally, Florida is a pure comparative fault jurisdiction.
-This means that your total compensation from a slip and fall will be reduced by the amount of your fault for the accident.
-Thus, if a court finds that you are 70% responsible, you will be able to recover 30% compensation.
+Finally, Florida is a modified comparative fault jurisdiction.
+This means that your total compensation from a slip and fall will be reduced by the amount of your fault for the accident, up to 50%.
+If you are found to be 51% or more at fault, you are prohibited from recovering anything.
+Thus, if a court finds that you are 30% responsible, you will be able to recover 70% compensation.
+Conversely, if a court finds that you are 70% responsible, you will be barred from any compensation.

 Slip and falls can happen anywhere; however, some of the most common locations include: